o-fl0w/stash-vr/README.md

 (Both Stash and HereSphere use the word _tag_ but they use it differently.
 Tags in heresphere are akin to Markers in Stash)

 Markers in Stash need a primary tag.
 Marker title is optional.
-To create a marker using HereSphere open your video and create a "tag" on any track using `Video Tags`.
+To create a marker using HereSphere play the target scene and create a "tag" on any track using `Video Tags`.
 The naming format is:
 * `<tag>:<title>` will create a Marker in Stash titled `<title>` with the primary tag `<tag>`
 * `<tag>` will create a Marker in Stash with primary tag `<tag>` and no title.